 not only shows us his own collection, but presents interesting

 material from Swiss typewriter history, a blog, and a free font,

 among other things.
 Primarily in German, with some English.
 He also blogs.

 a big and beautiful site created by Belgians Wim Van Rompuy

 A site based in Latvia.
 Link goes to the English version.

 (US) has thousands of typewriters for sale on any given day.

 German auction house specializing in interesting typewriters.

-mechanical and technical items,
+world specializing in mechanical and technical items, including

-including typewriters.
+typewriters.
 In English.